and Your Modesty

 on like nothing ever happened.”

-Also, when a patient is under general anesthesia or does not
+When a patient is under general anesthesia and/or does not have

-to ignore patient's wishes for a same gender team for surgeries
+to ignore patient's wishes for a same gender medical team for

-a gender different than the patient’s gender are often
+different than the patient’s gender are often brought

-brought into the OR while the patient is under general anesthesia
+into the OR while the patient is under general anesthesia and

-and his or her private parts are exposed.
-There have been some
+his or her private parts are exposed.
+There have been some cases

-cases when patients were deceived by medical professionals that
+when patients were deceived by medical professionals that their

 Some examples include: removing a patient’s underwear